 How to buy Bitcoin in 7 steps

-Disclaimer: This is an educational guide to understand Bitcoin, not investment/financial advice.
+Disclaimer: This is an educational tutorial to understand Bitcoin, not investment advice.

 In 2013 I set out to buy one whole Bitcoin for £200.
 But it never actually happened.

 The closer I got to buying, the more confused and worried about the whole thing I got.
 So I gave up.

 I wasn't to know, but if I'd persevered, that Bitcoin would now be worth over £6,000.

 With the ongoing surge in interest and media coverage, the conversation gets louder and louder, and so much harder to ignore.